refinedev/refine/documentation/docs/api-reference/mantine/components/breadcrumb.md

 );
 ```

 A breadcrumb displays the current location within a hierarchy.
-It allows going back to states higher up in the hierarchy. `<Breadcrumb>` component built with Ant Design's [Breadcrumb][mantine-breadcrumb] components using the [`useBreadcrumb`](/api-reference/core/hooks/useBreadcrumb.md) hook.
+It allows going back to states higher up in the hierarchy. `<Breadcrumb>` component built with Mantine [Breadcrumb][mantine-breadcrumb] components using the [`useBreadcrumb`](/api-reference/core/hooks/useBreadcrumb.md) hook.

 :::info
 You can refer to the [source-code][source-code] of the `<Breadcrumb>` component to see how it is built.
 You can also create your custom breadcrumb component inspired by the source code.